qmtran/openstack-labs/lab-00/README.md

     * `sudo hostname jumper`

-        This command sents the name of the 'jumper' machine to 'jumper'.
+        This command sents the name of the 'jumper' machine to 'jumper', for the current session.
 Please use 'jumper' and not an inventive naming scheme.
 This helps making the troubleshooting process manageable.

+    * `sudo /etc/hosts'

+        Add a single line to the bottom of /etc/hosts where x.x.x.x is the internal eth0 IPv4 address of your machine (you just recorded this).
+This will ensure that the machine can resolve its own local hostname to an IP address.

+        `x.x.x.x jumper`

+        After you have added this file, save and exit.
+If your this your first time working with nano, press (CTRL + o), press ENTER, then press (CTRL + x)

     * `sudo nano /etc/hostname`

-      the content of the file should be the single, lowercase, name of the instance
+      This command edits the hostname file for the local machine.
+By editing this file, we are ensuring that the machine is still named 'jumper' even after a reboot.
+Delete anything in this file (usually just one line).
+The only content of the file should be the single, lowercase, name of the instance as follows:

+      `jumper`

+      After you have edited this file, save and exit.
+If your this your first time working with nano, press (CTRL + o), press ENTER, then press (CTRL + x)

     * `exit`

         The terminal session will exit.
 After it does, log right back in...